 - Innercity marshrutka: 200 – 800 AMD / €0.40 – €1.50 / $0.42 – 1.60

 Looking for a guidebook that covers Armenia?
-We use the Lonely Planet!
+Get a Lonely Planet now!!

 Average amount spent per day in each city, for one person.
 Includes transport to the city.
 We found that booking accommodations online was usually cheaper than booking in person.